How I deploy web applications

 Secret environment variables like API keys are manged by SSE, a tool I wrote to fulfill this exact need.

-In development, direnv automatically loads the secrets into the shell.
+direnv automatically loads the secrets into the shell.

 #! /bin/bash